-The children in this year are taught by Miss Boote in Van Gogh class who is supported by Miss Nawaz.
-Year 1 Picasso Class is taught by Mrs Ashiq who is supported in class by Mrs Mills.
-We also have additional support from Miss Turner.
+The children in this year are taught by Mr Longstaff in Van Gogh class who is supported by Miss Nawaz.
+Year 1 Picasso Class is taught by Mrs Ashiq (covered by Miss Jones) who is supported in class by Mrs Mills.

 During this year we cover a variety of exciting topics to enthuse and engage the children.
 Our topics include:

 Grab your wellies, put on your raincoat because we’re going on an Enchanted walk around the woodland.
 Who knows what animals you may see along the way?